104 Ecommerce Terms Retailers Need To Know

-41. Disclosure Statement
+45. Disclosure Statement

-The Federal Trade Commission requires that you post a disclosure statement on your website if you could receive compensation from mentioning or recommending a product or service on your website.
+The Federal Trade Commission requires that you post a disclosure statement on your website if you could receive compensation for mentioning or recommending a product or service on your website.
 A disclosure statement is a notice to site visitors detailing where and how you might benefit if they make a purchase or take an action for which you receive money from a third party.

-42. Dofollow Links and Nofollow Links
+46. Dofollow Links & Nofollow Links

 When linking to other websites on your site, you have a choice to use a dofollow link or a nofollow link.
 Dofollow links tell search engines that it is fine to acknowledge the link.
 When dofollow links are used, Google will give the site you’ve linked to credit for the link which could help raise their domain authority (DA).
 This, in turn, can improve page rankings on Google for the linked site.